 Delicious recipe instructions

-- Next, whisk in all the remaining ingredients; sea salt, dried yeast, oat flour, rice flour, quinoa flour, xanthan gum, and flax seeds (you can mix in a bread mixer or use a handheld mixer).
+• Next, whisk in all the remaining ingredients; sea salt, dried yeast, oat flour, rice flour, quinoa flour, xanthan gum, oil, syrup or sugar, and flax seeds (you can mix in a bread mixer or use a handheld mixer).

-- Use a serrated knife to cut a few shallow diagonal slits across the top of the bread.
+• Use a serrated knife to cut a few shallow diagonal slits across the top of the bread.
+Top with a bread wash if you want a golden bread like in my pictures and sprinkle a little oat flour over the top.

 How to make the best easy gluten-free ciabatta bread in a bread machine